MattSymetry/GENCG/day04.md

 # Day 04 - Drawing machine

-Todays theme is drawin machines.
-After a quick internet research, I only found 2D atuff.
-But since I am way more interessted in 3D, I had to come up with something myself.
+Today's theme is drawing machines.
+After a quick internet research, I only found 2D stuff.
+But since I am way more interested in 3D, I had to come up with something myself.
 I started to think about how it would be possible to draw in 3D space.
-So I came up with the idea of flying around in first person view, and being able to leave behinde a path.
+So I came up with the idea of flying around in first person view, and being able to leave behind a path.

 You can now fly inside a 50x50x50 cube.
 You constantly move forward.
 You can use WASD to fly rotate UP/DOW/LEFT/RIGHT.
 While pressing the space bar, you create the path.

 On the left half of the screen, you can see the first person view in which you are drawing.
-On the rigth side, you can see the artwork from a stationary camera, which can be moved around with orbit conrol.
+On the right side, you can see the artwork from a stationary camera, which can be moved around with orbit control.
 (The performance might not be the best, sorry for that :/ )

 ## FlyToDraw
 {% raw %}